 Udupi missing votary of Ram Janmabhoomi movement

-Vishwesha Teertha, who presided over the Udupi Sri Krishna temple for five 'Paryaya' periods (a religious ritual which takes place every alternate year in the temple), had been a strong votary of the Ayodhya Ram Janmabhoomi movement, while being one of the liberals among the seers of the Ashta mutts of Udupi who worked for social reforms including his fight against untouchability.
+Vishwesha Teertha, who presided over the Udupi Sri Krishna temple for five Paryaya periods, had been the strongest votary of the Ayodhya Ram Janmabhoomi movement, while being one of the liberals among the seers of the Ashta mutts of Udupi who worked for social reforms including his fight against untouchability.
 BJP veteran and former deputy Prime Minister LK Advani, who spearheaded the Rath Yatra which culminated into Ayodhya movement, was a staunch disciple of Swami Vishwesha Teertha and took his blessings before launching his Yatra.

 The Swami was an active member of the Vishwa Hindu Parishads panel for the Ram Janmabhoomi movement.
 He also played an active role in urging the leaders of the movement to take the Muslim community into confidence to achieve its goal.